anyproto/docs/memberships-and-pricing/monetization/README.md

   * 10 Editors per shared space (Owner + 9 invited Editors per space)
   * Unlimited Viewers for Shared spaces&#x20;
 * Priority support
-* Exclusive invites to Co-creator events & meetups
+* Exclusive invites to Co-Creator events & meetups

-**Guests of Members:** Those who are invited to shared spaces by existing members.
-Guests of members have access to the following:
+**Guests of Members:** Those who are invited to shared spaces by existing Members.
+Guests of Members have access to the following:

-* One ‘default’ space
+* One ‘Default’ space
-* Access up to 3 Shared spaces, if invited to these spaces by other members
+* Access up to 3 Shared spaces, if invited to these spaces by other Members

 ## Exclusive Discounts for Beta Testers